Letters from Lodi

 In the wild, the final stage of optimal ripeness is a matter of grapes making themselves more attractive to birds, bears, deer and other animals, who would then be compelled to eat the grapes and distribute the seeds through their digestive systems – thus, helping the plants to remain fruitful and multiply.

 Cultivators of propagated commercial wine grapes, of course, would much prefer if birds and mammals kept their beaks or mouths off of the fruit, leaving them to the picking crews or mechanical harvesters.
+But anyone who has tried cultivating grapes (or any soft skinned seeded fruit) in their backyard knows it's always a challenge getting to fully ripened fruit before those pesky birds.

 As for wine lovers, it’s a matter of anxiously waiting for something delicious to be eventually crafted and bottled; to be consumed from a tulip shaped glass with civilized meals at the table.